 Peter: I am definitely in the minority for game designers— I was very lucky to pitch to AEG in my first round.
 Courting publishers and pitching games was new to me.
 I did pitch to a few other publishers at the same con, PAX Unplugged 2017, but AEG was my first choice.
 I’m so glad they picked it up.

-Ashley: Speaking of PAX Unplugged, last year you were there demoing your game and I was lucky enough to demo it at a table with Quinns from Shut Up & Sit Down.
+Ashley: Speaking of, at PAX Unplugged 2018 you were there demoing your game and I was lucky enough to be at a table with Quinns from Shut Up & Sit Down.
 What was it like teaching your game to a board game media celebrity?
 Were you nervous?

 Peter: I’ve been a fan of Shut Up & Sit Down for longer than I’ve been designing games.
 When I was first working on Tiny Towns, I remember thinking how cool it would be to get it published and hear Quinns mention it on their podcast so I was a bit nervous.
 But as soon as I met him and started chatting, the nerves were gone and I was able to enjoy teaching him my game.
 It really was a career highlight for me.
 Similarly, when other reviewers and media personalities stopped by, it felt a bit surreal.